jaeyk/academic-kickstart/content/home/bio.md

 I came from a low-income background and has fought a constant, uphill battle, to pursue my academic career.
 I am committed to increasing diversity and inclusion in academic data science and computational social science through my research, teaching, and mentoring.

-When I do not write or code, I enjoy running (usually 10-15k), reading (a long-time fan of Haruki Murakami), and cooking (mostly Korean and occasionally Chinese).
+When I do not write or code, I enjoy running (10-15k), reading (mostly technical books), and cooking (Korean and Chinese).